 Big skies, sandy beaches, wheeling gulls, spectacular sunsets – that’s what you find at the top of the Anglesey.
 The Seacroft stands just inland, its whitewashed walls sparkling in the sun.
 It’s a very happy place, a pub to some, a restaurant to others.
 Outside is a decked terrace; inside, New England interiors give an airy seaside feel.
-Pretty bedrooms are warm and cosy.
-Two have decked balconies, all come with excellent bathrooms, crisp linen and smart wooden beds.
+Pretty bedrooms are warm and cozy.
+Two have decked balconies, all come with excellent bathrooms, crisp linen, and smart wooden beds.
 Spin outside to explore and find the wide sands of Trearddur Bay, the coastal path, boats to hire, even a ferry across to Dublin.

 Rooms 6: 5 doubles, 1 twin